BennyTheDev/pipe-specs/README.md

 "[BENEFICIARY-OUTPUT]": Unsigned integer starting from 0.
 Allows a shortcut to mint one-time directly with the deployment based on the [LIMIT] amount.
 0 means disabled.
 Indexers have to substract [BENEFICIARY-OUTPUT] by 1 to assign the desired output properly.

-"[TRAIT-CONTENT]": Must be either tuples of key/values, hex encoded strings or a reference to custom traits offchain.
+"[TRAIT-CONTENT]": Must be either tuples of key/values with hex encoded strings, a reference to custom traits offchain or left out entirely (including its labels T or TR).

 Recommendations for creating non-fungible tokens